mikhail-vl/mikhail-vl/README.md

 - `May 24, 2021` [New plugins connect almost all of Redis for monitoring and visualization in Grafana](https://grafana.com/blog/2021/05/24/new-plugins-connect-almost-all-of-redis-for-monitoring-and-visualization-in-grafana/) on Grafana blog.
 - `June 9, 2021` [Plugin showcase: Building a single pane of observability glass](https://grafana.com/go/grafanaconline/2021/plugins) at GrafanaCONline.
 - `July 19, 2021` [Redis Monthly Live with Davies Liu and Mikhail Volkov](https://youtu.be/P7H1H-Zj5oU) at Redis Labs Monthly Meetup.
+- `April 29, 2022` [How Theia Scientific and Volkov Labs use Grafana and AI to analyze scientific images](https://grafana.com/blog/2022/04/29/how-theia-scientific-and-volkov-labs-use-grafana-and-ai-to-analyze-scientific-images/) on Grafana blog.

 ## Community Plugins for Grafana